 How many different ways can I download books or audiobooks?

 When is the notary at the library?

 We have several notaries on staff.
 At least one of them is generally here during the day, in the evenings, and on Saturdays.
 We kindly ask that you call first to make sure the notary is not off that day or on a lunch/dinner break.
 Please call (914) 739-5654 ext.
 303 to confirm availability.

 Your shelves look empty… Where are all the books?

 This question is generally asked in regard to our New Books section.
 The newest titles always have the highest demand and don’t spend as much time on the shelf as older titles might.
 The shelves look empty because the items are either checked out or on on hold.

 Do you accept book donations?

-Book donations are accepted during regular library hours, weekdays only.
+Book donations are accepted during regular library hours.
 We welcome hardcover and paperback books in good condition.
 Donated books may be used to augment the library’s collection or be sold to benefit the library in our ongoing book sale.
 The library cannot accept magazines, textbooks, travel books, financial books, encyclopedia sets, Reader’s Digest condensed books, audio/visual material without cases, or books that have been wet or stored in basements or garages (no mold, no dirt, no spiders!).
 Please discard books in poor condition at your house rather than at the Library.
 Pack book donations in either handled bags or small boxes–limit three (3) per visit.
 Books delivered in garbage bags will not be accepted.